adrinu/dineoncampus/README.md

 # mealbuddyapp-scrapetool

 Scapes a school's menu on dineoncampus.com and updates dynamoDB database.
-This script runs on EC2 instance once everyday to update database with new menus for the day
+This script runs on EC2 instance, a CRON Job will execute once everyday to update database with new menus for the day

 ## API Reference